 A simple outbreak might amount to little more than a small drain on party resources, curable by a casting of Lesser Restoration

 .
 A more complicated outbreak can form the basis of one or more Adventures for a cure, stop the spread of the disease, and deal with the consequences.

 set of rules.
 Diseases can affect any creature, and a given illness might or might not pass from one race or kind of creature to another.
-A plague might affect only constructs or Undead
+A plague might affect only Constructs

 , or sweep through a Halfling